iqra-masood/seo/README.md

-# This is my first seo project
+# This is my First SEO Poject